A supplier database is essential for businesses that rely on multiple vendors to provide goods or services.

 Follow our video tutorial to build your database tables, forms, and reports, and start managing your suppliers efficiently.

-Here’s the database schema for our application:
+Here’s a simple database schema for a supplier database application:

-• Product Table: At the core of the database, this table stores information about products and their attributes.
+At the core of the database, this table stores information about products and their attributes.

-• Category Table: This table helps classify products into their respective categories, making it easier to organize and retrieve items.
+This table helps classify products into their respective categories, making it easier to organize and retrieve items.

-• Supplier Table: A critical component of the schema, this table links products to their suppliers and enables us to notify suppliers when inventory levels are low.
+A critical component of the schema, this table links products to their suppliers and enables us to notify suppliers when inventory levels are low.

 Each table holds specific information, such as product details, reorder levels, supplier contact information, and product categories, ensuring a comprehensive and organized structure.
 The relationships between these tables facilitate efficient supplier management.